art-framework-suite/hep-hpc/README.md

 * Linux (tested on RHEL6/7-related, should work on Ubuntu 16.04) or Mac (tested on Sierra).
 * CMake.
-* A modern C++ compiler (C++14-compliant preferred, C++11 compliance
+* A modern C++ compiler (C++17 supported, C++14-compliant preferred,
-  required).
+  C++11 compliance required).
 If you require C++11 compatibility rather than C++14 or better, Boost is required to provide facilities that would otherwise be provided by the standard library.
 * A modern HDF5 distribution (1.10.0+).
 * Optionally, MPI distribution (tested with MPICH, likely to be problematic with OpenMPI).